jcervantesortiz1/SNHU-Capstone/Enhancement One/README.md

     - The app uses the RecylceViewer to display the user's inventory, if there is nothing in their inventory then they will be shown a No Data screen.

 3. **Add Page**
-    - Users are asked to enter the item infromation, if any infromation it will pass in default values of item name= 'No Name', sku= 'N/A' and amount=1.
+    - Users are asked to enter the item infromation.
 Once they press the Add Item button it will take them to the home page, now showing the item(s) added.

 4. **Update/Delete Item Page**
     - The user can either update any or all values of the item or they can choose to delete it.
 Once the item is updated or deleted, the system will update the main page to reflect the changes.